Agathokakological Nincompoop Monk

 Gregory: I’m working on it around the clock.

 Gregory: Without hesitation.
-Do you think it is possible for a system, regardless of size, to reach a relative equilibrium as the outcome of a negotiation?
+Do you think it’s possible for a system, regardless of size, to reach a relative equilibrium as the outcome of a negotiation?

-Dr. Ist: I’m afraid my futile attempts to reach it after long years of negotiations, so artfully carved on the crevices of my old face, attest to my inability to answer that question.
+Dr. Ist: I’m afraid my futile attempts to reach it—etched into the crevices of my aging face—attest to my inability to answer that question.

 Gregory: What do you mean?

-Dr. Ist: My father was battling with what he thought was the second law of thermodynamics during the last world war.
-He met my mom in the trenches of the captured.
-She was a young biology student turned nurse who had no choice but to root for their system’s craving for purification since it meant fewer wounded and dead soldiers on their side of the battlefield.
+Dr. Ist: My father was battling with what he believed to be the second law of thermodynamics during the last world war.
+He met my mom in the trenches of the captured territory.
+She was a young biology student turned nurse who had no choice but to support their system’s drive for purification because . . . because it meant fewer wounded and dead soldiers on their side of the battlefield.

 Gregory: I’m sorry to hear that.